MICR4263 and MICR5243 Eukaryotic Genetics: From Genes to Genomes

 Objectives and Format This course has been designed to give students a unique opportunity to observe and explore the world of genes and their organization into genomes and face some of the contemporary problems of medicine and biotechnology.
 As you probably are aware, genetic principles underline modern medicine, biotechnology of pharmaceuticals and the development of cures for diseases.

 Two modules contain the course: lectures (that will provide you with historical and contemporary background information) and laboratory experiments (that will allow you to observe genes in action in a series of experimental systems).
 The course is designed to attend the needs of undergraduate cell and molecular biology, microbiology and biology, majors with emphasis in the medical field.

-Scoring Evaluations of two midterms, a final written examination, two lab reports and one oral presentation during the course.
-There will be 1000 possible points and they may be earned as follows:
+Scoring Evaluations of three assignments (papers), two lab reports and one oral presentation during the “From Genes to Genomes Symposium” will make up at least 90% of the final grade.
+There will be 1000 possible points.

 Guidelines for Graduate Credit Graduate enrollees must submit to the instructor by the date of the final exam a full-length referenced review paper of at least 5,000 words.
 The subject to be reviewed will be a course lecture topic and consent of the instructor is required.